-A district vineyard looks forward to harvest time this season after good weather has yeilded a good quality crop.By Ruth Clayton
+A district vineyard looks forward to harvest time this season after good weather has yeilded a good quality crop.RUTH CLAYTON February 21, 2013 4:44am

 Treasury Wine Estates vineyard manager Matt Jezewski is expecting a bumper grape harvest this year as a result of ideal weather conditions.